aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/manage-presentation/examine-presentation/_index.md

 {{% alert title="Info" color="info" %}}

-The [PresentationInfo](https://reference.aspose.com/slides/cpp/class/aspose.slides.presentation_info) class contains most of the methods needed for operations here.
+The [PresentationInfo](https://reference.aspose.com/slides/cpp/class/aspose.slides.presentation_info) and [DocumentProperties](https://reference.aspose.com/slides/cpp/class/aspose.slides.document_properties/) classes contain the properties and methods used in operations here.

 {{% /alert %}}

-## **Checking a Presentation Format**
+## **Check a Presentation Format**

 Before working on a presentation, you may want to find out what format (PPT, PPTX, ODP, and others) the presentation is in at the moment.

 You can check a presentation's format without loading the presentation.
-See this sample code:
+See this C++ code:

 ``` cpp
 auto info = PresentationFactory::get_Instance()->GetPresentationInfo(u"pres.pptx");